Oxygem/Kanmail/docs/providers.md

 ### Copy (not move) emails out of the inbox

-This setting makes Kanmail copy emails from the inbox when dragging them.
-This works well with label-style email providers (Gmail) such that messages will remain in the inbox with the other folder as a label.
-These messages will not show up in the inbox in Kanmail.
+This setting makes Kanmail copy emails **from the inbox** when dragging them to other columns.
+This will duplicate the message into both folders which works well with label-style email providers (Gmail).

+In addition, Kanmail will hide these messages from the inbox when shown in another column.

 ### Disable SSL hostname verification